Richard Durante

-Richard John Joseph Durante (born 17 August 1930 at New Westminster, British Columbia - 11 September 2003) was a Liberal Party member of the House of Commons of Canada.
+Richard John Joseph Durante (17 August 1930 at New Westminster, British Columbia – 11 September 2003) was a Liberal Party member of the House of Commons of Canada.
 He was a supervising principal by career.

 In the 1968 general election, Tom Barnett was initially declared the winner of the Comox—Alberni riding over Durante by a three-vote margin.
 But the Liberals demanded a recount whose result gave Durante a nine-vote lead, therefore giving Durante the seat in Parliament.
 However, Barnett and his party's riding association filed a court challenge that concluded on 3 February 1969 when two British Columbia Supreme Court judges ruled that twelve Canadian Forces members had voted despite being ineligible.
 The result was therefore invalidated.
 Durante was allowed to remain a member of the House of Commons for one additional week, to allow time for a possible appeal.
 The Liberals ultimately decided not to challenge the ruling, and Durante's seat was declared vacant.

 This led to a by-election on 8 April 1969 which Barnett won against Durante, therefore cutting short the Liberal candidate's career in federal politics.